Understanding Why Your Dog Whines

 Dog Whining is a Way of Communicating in The Dog World

 As with any behavior, training is most effective when you start early.
-It is also important to understand why your dog is doing this Understanding the root cause of the whining will allow you to address it in an effective manner.
+It is also essential to understand why your dog is doing this.
+Understanding the root cause of the whining will allow you to address it effectively.
 Let’s look at some reasons why you may be dealing with whining.

 Whining is a way of communicating in the dog world.
-Annoying as it can often be, your dog may not have any other way to communicate with you.
-You know your dog better than anyone, so take these simple suggestions into mind when determining the reason.
+Annoying as it can often be, your dog may not have another way to communicate with you.
+You know your dog better than anyone, so consider these simple suggestions when determining the reason.
 Dog whining is often a sign of possible feelings of stress.
-These stressors can include lack of exercise, separation anxiety, insecurity, even something more serious, such as an unseen injury or sickness.
+These stressors can include lack of exercise, separation anxiety, and insecurity.
+In some more severe whining cases, it can be the result of an unseen injury or sickness.

-If your dog starts to whine suddenly, you should observe them carefully.
-Sudden changes in behavior can often be blamed on the dog, when really there is an underlying medical issue that needs to be treated.
-The best way to tackle whining that crops up very suddenly is to take note of when the behavior started, and schedule an appointment with your veterinarian.
-If your dog’s whining is more of a chronic issue that built gradually, you will need to tackle it from a behavioral standpoint.
+If your dog starts to whine suddenly, you should observe them.
+Sudden changes in behavior can often be blamed on the dog when an underlying medical issue is the result.
+The best way to tackle whining that crops up very suddenly is to note when the behavior started and schedule an appointment with your veterinarian.
+If your dog’s whining is more of a gradual chronic issue, you will need to tackle it from a behavioral standpoint.

-The way that most people would think to address a dog whining is often not the bet way forward.
-Punishment will do very little to curb this behavior, and will only increase the dog’s stress level.
-This in turn will create more whining.
+Most people would think addressing a dog whining is often not the best way forward.
+Punishment will do very little to curb this behavior and only increase the dog’s stress level.
+In turn, it will create more whining.
 A change in how you manage your dog in the household will get you much farther.
-You will need to put a large focus on remaining calm and levelheaded, even with as frustrating as a whining dog can be.
+You will need to put a significant focus on remaining calm and levelheaded, even with as frustrating as a whining dog can be.
 Dogs are masters at reading our body language and will pick up on any anxiety, stress, or frustration that you feel.
 Take a moment to breathe and relax as best you can; your dog will be reading your demeanor from the moment you walk into the room.

-While we do not want to punish the whining, we also need to be very careful that it isn’t getting reinforced accidentally.
-Sometimes dogs will whine when they are nervous, and our natural response is to pet them, talk softy to them, and soothe them.
+While we do not want to punish the whining, we also need to be careful not to reinforce it accidentally.
+Sometimes dogs will whine when they are nervous, and our natural response is to pet them, whisper to them, and soothe them.
 While this response may be natural to a human, the dog does not understand what you are trying to say, and you may reinforce a state of anxiety.
-Instead of petting your dog, give him another activity to do to get his mind off of whatever he was worried about.
+Instead of petting your dog, give him another activity to redirect his state of mind.

 If your dog starts to whine, ignore the behavior, and take note of the trigger for the behavior so that you can plan next time.
-Give your dog incompatible behaviors, such as doing a down stay or place command, or even fun tasks like hunting for a stuffed Kong.
-Make sure that your dog is getting plenty of exercise and attention from you in healthy ways every day to reduce the likelihood of bad behaviors developing.
-If you think that your dog still needs help to eliminate this behavior, be sure to seek the help of a professional dog trainer who has experience dealing with chronic whiners.
+Give your dog incompatible behaviors, such as a place command or even fun tasks like hunting for a stuffed Kong.
+Ensure that your dog is getting plenty of exercise and attention from you in healthy ways every day to reduce the likelihood of unwanted behaviors developing.